dcnl1980/etherex/README.md

 - fix all vulnerabilities in the code

 UPDATES:
+- [frontend] update EtherEx to version 0.10.1
-- updated to Webpack 2.7
+- [frontend] updated to Webpack 2.7

 About
 -----